Stewartville, California

-Stewartville was an unincorporated place in eastern Contra Costa County, California that is now a ghost town.
+Stewartville (sometimes spelled Stewartsville) was an unincorporated place in eastern Contra Costa County, California that is now a ghost town.
 It was located 6 mi northeast of Mount Diablo, at an elevation of 558 feet (170 m).
-It was a mining town for the nearby coal mines.
+It was a mining town for the nearby Central coal mine, with a population of nearly 300 residents at its height of activity in the 1870s.
+It was one of five towns that comprised the Mount Diablo Coalfield, along with Nortonville, Somersville, Judsonville, and West Hartley.